Jeffrey Pfeffer

-Cybersecurity Authority & TED Speaker | First Israeli Woman, TED Main Stage | Senior Researcher, Tel Aviv University | Founder, BSidesTLV | Forbes Israel 50 Most Influential Women
+Cybersecurity Authority & TED Speaker | First Israeli Woman on the TED Main Stage | Senior Researcher, Tel Aviv University | Founder, BSidesTLV | Forbes Israel 50

 Want to book Keren Elazari as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

 In 2014, Keren became the first Israeli woman to speak on the main stage of the TED Conference.
-Her talk “Hackers: The Internet’s Immune System” has been viewed by millions, translated into 30 languages, and selected for TED’s Most Powerful Ideas—remaining one of the most-watched presentations on security and hacking.
+Her talk, “Hackers: The Internet’s Immune System,” has been viewed by millions, translated into 30 languages, and selected for TED’s Most Powerful Ideas, remaining one of the most-watched presentations on security and hacking.
 Named one of Forbes Israel’s 50 most influential women, she has since delivered hundreds of keynotes across six continents for organizations including Google, Deutsche Telekom, AXA, Mastercard, Allianz, SAP, and Cisco.

-Beyond the stage, Keren founded BSidesTLV, Israel’s largest hacker community conference, and the global Leading Cyber Ladies network for women in cybersecurity.
-She co-authored the Amazon bestselling book Women in Tech (Penguin Random House) and proudly supports the HackeRiot initiative to make cybersecurity career paths accessible to women of all backgrounds.
+A veteran of Israeli Defense Forces intelligence, where she served for a decade including as a cybersecurity officer, Keren holds an MA in Security Studies, the CISSP certification, and serves as a senior researcher at Tel Aviv University’s Blavatnik Interdisciplinary Cyber Research Center.
+Beyond the stage, she founded BSidesTLV, Israel’s largest hacker community conference, and the global Leading Cyber Ladies network for women in cybersecurity.
+She co-authored the Amazon bestseller Women in Tech and supports the HackeRiot initiative, which opens cybersecurity career paths to women of all backgrounds.
+Her ongoing analysis appears at her personal site.

-AI-powered threats, deepfake deception, and nation-state cyber warfare are reshaping the security landscape.
-From Middle East battlefields to Eastern Europe's digital frontlines and Pacific tensions, cyber operations are now inseparable from geopolitics.
-Keren explores how nations leverage digital weapons—from Stuxnet to Ukraine to Taiwan Strait operations—what this means for businesses and citizens caught in the crossfire, and how organizations can build resilience in an era of persistent digital conflict.
-Executives gain frameworks for understanding geopolitical cyber risk, protecting critical infrastructure, navigating supply chain vulnerabilities, and preparing for scenarios where commercial systems become military targets.
+AI-powered threats, deepfake deception, and nation-state cyber operations are reshaping the security landscape, and cyber activity is now inseparable from geopolitics.
+Keren explores how nations deploy digital weapons, from Stuxnet to recent conflicts, what this means for businesses and citizens caught in the crossfire, and how organizations build resilience amid persistent digital conflict.
+Executives gain frameworks for understanding geopolitical cyber risk, protecting critical infrastructure, navigating supply-chain vulnerabilities, and preparing for scenarios where commercial systems become strategic targets.

 | Basic Data Protection Information | |